 Sara Charles is an editor at the Institute of Historical Research, working for the journal Historical Research and the online resource the Bibliography of British and Irish History.
 She is interested in Anglo-Saxon abbesses, female literacy in the post-Conquest period, and the development of martyrologies, particularly the inclusion female saints.
-She has almost completed an MRes in the History of the Book at the Institute of English Studies, where she researched the martyrology produced for a thirteenth-century female priory, and am hoping to expand this research at doctoral level.
+She has completed an MRes in the History of the Book at the Institute of English Studies, where she researched the martyrology produced for a thirteenth-century female priory, and is now expanding this research at doctoral level.

 Follow Sara on Twitter: @sarajcharles